 - 1. In the Script Editor, in the File list, select the script you want to delete. - 2.
-Do one of the following: - From the Script Editor toolbar, click the f- Delete Script button. - In the top-left corner of the Script Editor view, click on the Menu button and select File > Delete Script.
+Do one of the following: - From the Script Editor toolbar, click the f Delete Script button.

 Restoring a Storyboard Pro Script

 If you made a script that was packaged with Storyboard Pro editable so you could make changes to it, you can easily revert to the original version of the script at any time by using the Restore to Default button of the Script Editor view.
 This button deletes your copy of the script and restores the version of the script that was installed with Storyboard Pro to the File list.